Annual K-14 Instructors Workshop – EU Policy Forum for Educators

 Click here to register: REGISTRATION

 The registration fee for the workshop is $35.
-The workshop includes 7 clock hours (for WA teachers), parking, teaching materials, and lunch.
+The workshop includes 8 clock hours (for WA teachers) and teaching materials.
 Preference will be given to full-time teachers.

 Please mail your check (made out to the University of Washington) for the $35 registration fee to: